Nydana's Accordion Resources

 FB-N is sometimes used with CBA-B (primarily in Norway), and is a mirror version of the right-hand layout.
 It has the following features:

 FB-R (R for Reversed, or Russian) is the chromatic free-bass that has the lowest sounding notes closest to the ground.
 The available range may influence how high up on the instrument your hand is usually held.
 The lowest notes may be slightly more difficult to control because their buttons are at the bottom, and they will be operated by the less stronger fingers.
 It is harder to reach intervals such as 10ths.
 FB-R has the following features:

 FB-Q (Quint) has the stradella bass- and counterbass rows duplicated twice, with increasingly higher octaves toward the bass strap.
 It has a maximum range of almost three octaves without switching registers.
 It has the following features:

 A convertor accordion has both a stradella and a free bass arrangement.
 Some of the register switches on a convertor accordion will engage the various free-bass modes.
-The register switches simply redirect the airflow inside the accordion with the help of mechanical sliders under the reed blocks.
 The document below shows a typical convertor bass layout with a C-system chromatic free-bass (which is more or less the default system on both CBA-C and piano accordions).
 Please note, however, that the way the stradella bass rows and the chromatically arranged rows are positioned relative to each other, can vary between different accordions.
 Although the convertor bass is extremely versatile, one has to keep in mind that an ordinary accordion, that only features a stradella bass, can be optimized for the stradella sound.